pmahoney/rubylet/rubylet-ee/README.md

 * `rubylet.bundleWithout` The groups to exclude if `bundle exec` is true.
 Default `development:test`.

-Rack::Servlet Configuration
+Rubylet::Servlet Configuration
 ---------------------------

-Additional parameters configure `Rack::Servlet` when using this servlet to load a Rack application.
+Additional parameters configure `Rubylet::Servlet` when using this servlet to load a Rack application.

 * `rubylet.rackupFile` The rackup file to load.
 Default `config.ru`.